Rules for getting actionable customer feedback are straightforward to follow.

 11) No Incentive Required

 Begin the program without any incentive.
 If you need more responses, add in a modest one eg. a monthly drawing for a $50 gift or Starbucks card.
+Your product team should also publish the incentive online and in social media to generate more interest.

 12) Take Action

 There are many documented reasons to get customer feedback, but these articles fail to emphasize the importance of action.
 Specifically that the only reason to collect feedback is that it results in the business doing something with the data.
+Likely improving the brand, customer service or adding a new feature, and always increasing satisfaction.